Recovery / Resilience after an Incident

 - Coleman CN, Blumenthal DJ, Casto CA, Alfant M, Simon SL, Remick AL, Gepford HJ, Bowman T, Telfer JL, Blumenthal PM, Noska MA, Recovery and Resilience After a Nuclear Power Plant Disaster: A Medical Decision Model for Managing an Effective, Timely, and Balanced Response, Dis Med Pub Health Prep 2013;7(2),2013.
 [PubMed Citation]

-- Rad Resilient City, a Preparedness Checklist to Save Lives After a Nuclear Detonation (PDF - 579 KB) (September 27, 2011, Center for Biosecurity of UPMC) (Overview)
+- Rad Resilient City: a Local Planning Tool to Save Lives Following a Nuclear Detonation (UPMC Center for Health Security)

 - Application of the Commission's Recommendations to the Protection of People Living in Long-term Contaminated Areas after a Nuclear Accident or a Radiation Emergency, ICRP Publication 111, Ann ICRP 39 (3), 2009.
 (Free version, PDF - 659 KB)